Patipol-BKK/alphatrash-dataset/README.md

 python formatter.py trash_dataset_2 0.8 0.1 0.1
 ```

-## Future Contribution and Contact Information
+## Future Contributions and Contact Information
 If you are interested in contributing to this dataset or have any inquiries, please feel free to contact me at [patipol.ti@gmail.com](patipol.ti@gmail.com).